 It is quickly becoming apparent that responsive web design is the future.
 As mobile devices and tablets take over as the choice method of consumption, web design and development is shifting towards mobile accessibility.
-In no particular order, the following ten websites are equally deserving of accolades for both their design and functionality.
+In no particular order, the following ten responsive website designs are equally deserving of accolades for both their design and functionality.
 I present to you, our picks for top 10 responsive web designs:

 1. Kayak Capers (http://www.kayakcapers.co.uk/)